-In 1829 the officials of the Hudson's Bay Company moved Fort Vancouver to its present reconstructed site.
-After the area became part of the United States, the company transferred its headquarters to Fort Victoria in 1849.
-In 1860 the company completely abandoned Fort Vancouver and moved north to Canada.
+In 1829, Hudson's Bay Company officials moved Fort Vancouver to the site where a reconstruction now stands.
+After the region became part of the United States, the company transferred its headquarters to Fort Victoria in what is now British Columbia Canada in 1849.
+In 1860, the company completely abandoned Fort Vancouver and moved north.

-A fire destroyed Fort Vancouver in 1866, and the Fort Vancouver Historical Society of Clark County was created initially to rebuild the site.
-Fort Vancouver was made a National Monument on June 19, 1948, and became a National Historic Site on June 30, 1961.
-The society led the effort which resulted in a law authorizing the National Park Service to restore Fort Vancouver in the 1970s.
+After fire destroyed Fort Vancouver in 1866, the Fort Vancouver Historical Society of Clark County was created to rebuild it.
+The federal government made Fort Vancouver a National Monument on June 19, 1948 and a National Historic Site on June 30, 1961.
+The society led the effort that resulted in a law authorizing the National Park Service to restore Fort Vancouver in the 1970s.